Gluesticks Blog

 This painting party for kids is such a fun activity!
 Everyone gets to go home with a one-of-a-kind party favor---a painting for their bedroom!

-I set out a plastic tablecloth and paint pallets for each girl.
-I also ordered sponge brushes and aprons.
+I set out a plastic tablecloth and little paint kits (palettes and brushes) for each of our guests.
+I also set out aprons to protect their clothing.

 This painting party for kids is such a fun activity!
 Everyone gets to go home with a one-of-a-kind party favor---a painting for their bedroom!